decentralized-identity/bbs-signature/draft-bbs-signatures.md

 3. Before sending the blinded signature to the Client the Signer must execute the following steps,
     - Validate the proof of knowledge of the commitment using BlindMessagesProofVerify, on input the commitment, nizk, the nonce (from step 1) and the U first generators from their PK.
 Then check that the intersection between the generators used by the Client for the commitment, and the generators (h[U+1],...,h[K]), used by the Signer for the known messages, is indeed empty.
     - Create the blind signature using the BlindSign function.
-Note that the blinded signature is not a valid BBS+ signature.
+Note that the blinded signature is not a valid BBS signature.

-    After the Client receives the blind signature they will use the UnblindSign function to unblinded it, getting a valid BBS+ signature on the messages (m[1],...,m[K]).
+    After the Client receives the blind signature they will use the UnblindSign function to unblinded it, getting a valid BBS signature on the messages (m[1],...,m[K]).

 {backmatter}